gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 - Specify "Documents" in the path when you want to scan all documents and all folders from a subfolder under Shared Documents.
 For example: "http://sp2013/Documents/Sales Reports"

 If you later need to change the settings for this data repository, use the [Set-AIPScannerRepository](./Set-AIPScannerRepository.md) cmdlet.
-To remove a data repository, complete with its scanning settings, use the [Remove-AIPScannerRepository](./Remove-AIPScannerRepository.md) cmdlet.
+To remove this data repository, complete with its scanning settings, use the [Remove-AIPScannerRepository](./Remove-AIPScannerRepository.md) cmdlet.

 ## EXAMPLES